DemonDaddy22/frontend-expert/README.md

 37. [UseFetch](./src/components/UseFetch/README.md): Write a `useFetch` custom hook that takes in a required `url` as a string or URL object.
 This parameter should be directly passed to the native JavaScript `fetch` function.
 38. [UseLocalStorage](./src/components/UseLocalStorage/README.md): Write a `useLocalStorage` custom hook that takes in a required `key` as a string, and an optional `initialValue`.
 39. [UseStateWithHistory](./src/components/UseStateWithHistory/README.md): Write a `useStateWithHistory` custom hook that takes in an `initialState` value.
 Calling `useStateWithHistory` should work the same as `useState`, but with an added history with the ability to scroll through previous state values.
+40. [UseInterval](./src/components/UseInterval/README.md): Write a `useInterval` custom hook that takes in a required `callback` function, and an optional `delay` as a number in milliseconds.

 <br />
 <br />